Ninoh-FOX/HomeRecovery/README.md

 # Usage
 Press right trigger on boot while the grey screen is visible

+# Releases

+v0.9: Now you can replace NEAR® with MolecularShell, create a backup in the process and restore to the previous state if necessary.

+v0.5: Now you can make backups and restores of the activation files or the Tai config.txt files.

 # Notes
 This could also be used as a normal untility app
 While this could help recover your vita it is still a risk to install and if done incorrectly could stop you booting into the shell, install at your own risk!